Macy’s is the largest department store in the U.S with over 500 locations across the country.

 Macy’s is the largest department store in the U.S with more brick-and-mortar locations than any of its competitors.

-It has a large and robust distribution network which helps it remain competitive against newer online-only, stores.
+It has an extensive and robust distribution network which helps it remain competitive against newer online-only, stores.

-The company also competes with other department stores such as Nordstrom and the Hudson Bay Company.
+The company competes with other department stores such as Nordstrom and the Hudson Bay Company.

 Macy’s has a significant advantage in the retail store arena due to the sheer amount of locations it owns.
 However, this significantly increases their operating costs.